-In some instances, your GeoTiff may contain an amount of data so large that it can no longer be described as a Tiff, but rather by a new name, BigTiff.
 In order to qualify as a BigTiff, your file needs to be at least 4gb in size or larger.
-At this point, the methods used to store and find data need to be changed.
+At this size, the methods used to store and find data are different.
 The accommodation that is made is to change the size of the various offsets and byte counts of each segment.
 For a normal Tiff, this size is 32-bits, but BigTiffs have these sizes at 64-bit.
-GeoTrellis supports BigTiffs without any issue, so one need not worry about size when working with their files.
+GeoTrellis transparently supports BigTiffs, so so you shouldn't need to worry about size.